Dr Funk´s Son encased in a tower of crushed ice.

 It was made by Trader Vic: The Trader didn’t claim to have invented the Doctor Funk, but he was the proud father of its son, a variation with a float of 151-proof rum instead of Pernod.
 ‘This is the drink that I originated,’ he wrote, ‘and I think that it’s better than Doctor Funk.”

-I decided to make it and of course served with the glass inside in that beautiful tower of ice which i`ve seen in pictures.. superchilling the drink.
+I decided to make it served with the glass inside in that beautiful tower of ice which i`ve seen in pictures.. super chilling the drink.
 When it comes to this tower of ice, i have seen two variations, one with a tower of crushed ice and one without crushed ice but plain, so i decided to make both.
 (The crushed ice tower is in the pic at the top.)

 I haven`t seen any instructions anywhere in to how to make this ice tower so i made mine by placing the glass inside of a plastic ”bucket” a bit bigger than the glass filling the space in between with water and the into the freezer overnight.